 SMG SM 131

-Required of all SMG freshmen.
+Required of all Questrom freshmen.
 Explores the ethical problems facing global management.
-Through identification and discussion of the substantive disciplines relevant to business, students uncover a complicated analysis necessary to make appropriate decisions, and highlight their interdependencies.
+Through identification and discussion of the substantive disciplines relevant to business, students uncover a complicated analysis necessary to make appropriate decisions and highlight their interdependencies.
 Stresses written and oral communication skills and logical reasoning as an ingredient for sound analysis and rational business planning.
-Emphasizes teamwork because at the heart of modern management is the need to collaborate with others and to organize, motivate, and monitor teams of diverse people to accomplish shared goals.
+This course emphasizes teamwork because at the heart of modern management is the need to collaborate with others and to organize, motivate, and monitor teams of diverse people to accomplish shared goals.
 4 cr.

 Creating Value in the Global Economy

 Prereq: (SMG SM 131).
 Questrom students only.
 Required of all Questrom freshmen.
 Designed to provide deep immersion into the forces shaping the new global economy while providing students with a platform from which to practice the critical business skills of writing, oral presentation, and persuasion.
 Using the World Economic Forum as a backdrop, students engage in independent inquiry, writing, and debate focused on the digital technology, social enterprise and sustainability, and health and life sciences sectors of the new economy.
 Through in-class discussion, lecture, and small group work students will become familiar with the concepts of value creation and stakeholder theory and develop integrative, critical thinking, and persuasion skills.
 2 cr.